cloudacademypilot/mlops-with-azure-machine-learning/steps/6_deploying-a-model-with-github-actions/documentation.md

     ![workflow](./assets/14_workflow.jpg "workflow")

-4. Goto your Azure ML workspace to check the endpoint created and model deployed to it.
+4. Go to your Azure ML workspace to check the endpoint created and model deployed to it.

     ![run](./assets/14_endpoint.jpg "run")